kamaeff/better-ps4-payload-sdk/README.md

 I was unable to build a little payload for my project with well-known SceneCollective's ps4-payload-sdk.
 Then I found DirectPackageInstaller by marcussacana, and the stuff there just did the job for me.
 At least on my PS4 Slim Baikal 10.01 with the latest GoldHEN.
+Yeah, it is "better" at least in that sense that it worked for me personally.

 So I decided to clone the `Payload/` part of DirectPackageInstaller to be able to use it as SDK detached from DirectPackageInstaller itself.